SciTools/iris/docs/src/techpapers/iris_xarray.rst

-Xarray has a level of interoperability with Dask and NumPy that is not available with Iris, specifically with regards to `NEP-18`_ and passing ``DataArray`` s to Dask.
+Xarray has a level of interoperability with Dask and NumPy that is not available with Iris, specifically with regards to `NEP-18`_ and passing :class:`xarray.DataArray`\\ s to Dask.

 NetCDF File Control
 -------------------
 (More info: :term:`NetCDF Format`)

-Unlike Iris, xarray generally provides full control of major file structures, i.e. dimensions + variables, including their order in the file.
+Unlike Iris, Xarray generally provides full control of major file structures, i.e. dimensions + variables, including their order in the file.
 It mostly respects these in a file input, and can reproduce them on output.
 However, attribute handling is not so complete: like Iris, it interprets +